 Beyond the cost and coverage of the insurance itself, I suggest you include two other considerations in your decision:

 - What is the cost of not having group dental insurance?

 - What is the true value of a dental insurance plan?

-The first point comes down to this: employees will have to pay more for services and on average see the dentist less frequently for preventative care if they don’t have a dental insurance plan.
-This not only has quality of life and worker productivity ramifications, but can affect major medical costs as well (Here is another post on that subject).
+The first point comes down to this: employees will have to pay more for services and, on average, see the dentist less frequently for preventative care if they don’t have a dental insurance plan.
+This not only has quality of life and worker productivity ramifications, but it can also affect major medical costs.

 As to the value of a plan, this is ultimately how I encourage you to make your decision.
 Yes, budget comes into play and you want to stay within that, but you don’t necessarily want the “cheapest” dental insurance plan.
 As you’re evaluating plans and pricing, ask yourself a few questions like: